devtpc/Kafka02-Connect/README.md

 In the [configcripts folder](/configscripts/) copy/rename the `terraform_backend.conf.template` file to `terraform_backend.conf`.
 Fill the parameters with the terraform data.

-Propagate your config data to other folders with the [refreshconfs.sh](/configscripts/refresh_confs.sh) script, or with `make refresh-confs` from the main folder
+Propagate your config data to other folders with the [refreshconfs.sh](/configscripts/refresh_confs.sh) script, or with `make refresh-confs` from the main folder.

 The details are in comments in the config files.